-- Donkey Kong Country 2: Diddy and Dixie do this before every boss fight.
+- Donkey Kong Country 2: Diddy's Kong Quest: Diddy and Dixie do this before every boss fight.
 Considering that Donkey Kong Country 2 was made by Rare which also did Battletoads, this is not surprising.

 - This is comically exaggerated when the final boss of Rayman 3 goes One-Winged Angel.
 Rayman's jaw literally hits the ground.
 Not entirely surprising, considering how freaking huge the boss is.

-- In Pocket Fighter this befell on anyone who gets hit with Akuma or Dan Hibiki's special throw command, which is either Akuma giving a speech or Dan's horrid singing.
+- In Super Gem Fighter, this befalls on anyone who gets hit with Akuma or Dan Hibiki's special throw command, which is either Akuma giving a speech or Dan's horrid singing.
 As the context of the game is comedy, it's always a good kick to see the usually Comically Serious Akuma get hit with it.